 The Flag Retreat ceremony at Hussainiwala Border

-The flag retreat ceremony started taking place here only after 1970 when Mr. Ashawani Kumar Sharma, BSF Inspector General called upon both the authorities and suggested to start the flag retreat ceremony.
+The flag retreat ceremony at Ferozpur Hussaini Border started taking place only after 1970 when Mr. Ashawani Kumar Sharma, BSF Inspector General called upon both the authorities and suggested to start the flag retreat ceremony.

-Once I settled down, I saw the Indian and Pakistan galleries are so close and opposite, we could easily see each other so clearly.
+Once we settled down, we saw the Indian and Pakistan galleries are so close and opposite, that we could easily see each other so clearly.
 Is this the white line on the ground and gates on that line which has demarcated us into India and Pakistan?
 Why was the feeling and simultaneously there were questions running behind mind; after all, we all are humans and creation of same God, then, why there is so much hatred.

 Before the retreat commenced there are a plethora of unstoppable patriotic slogans “Bharat Mata Ki Jai” from the Indian side, reciprocated by Pakistan from another side of the border.
 Then was the entry of real heroes of the show – BSF Jawans and Pakistan Rangers in equal numbers (not only men, women too).
 The BSF Jawans are dressed in their dress with red Peta whereas the rangers in black Kurta Pyjamas.

 The Jawans turn wise clatter their feet on the ground and stomp them in the air which is followed by huge cheer and applause from the countrymen.
 Rangers in response, try to give poses of being more fearless and aggressive.
-Each of them even widens their chests and to show their strength and anger.
-This is not all still the retreat of the flag is there and it is really interesting and jingoistic.
+Each of them even widens their chests to show their strength and anger.
+This is not all, still, the retreat of the flag is there and it is really interesting and jingoistic.

-The Jawans and Rangers cross the white line to come to the other country and form a beautiful cross X with the flag threads.
+The Jawans and Rangers cross the white line to come to the other countryside and form a beautiful cross X with the flag threads.
 Both the flags are held together at the junction and then are brought down at speed and folded neatly.
-It is actually a unique and amazing experience to witness the whole retreat.
+It is actually a unique and amazing experience to witness the whole retreat ceremony.

 As soon as the flags are folded and handed over, the BSF Jawans ask you to leave the premises.
 They ensure that the civilians intentionally or unintentionally should not cross the borderline.